 Our implementation has been shown to be portable between 2 different P4 targets and we expect it to be portable to other P4 targets, potentially at much higher speeds.
-Our in-network solution allows novel translations without involving external routers, without involving external routers.
-We expect this to supporting migration to IPv6 only networks
+Our in-network solution allows novel translations without involving external routers.
+We expect this to support migration to IPv6 only networks.

-P4 has been proven for us as a suitable programming language for network equipment with great potential.
-However in the current state the tooling and frameworks are still immature and need significant work to become usable for solving day-to-day challenges or supporting large scale projects.
+P4 has been proven to us as a suitable programming language for network equipment and we think it has great potential for solving new and existing problems at line rates.
+However, in the current state the tooling and frameworks are still immature and need significant work to become usable for solving day-to-day challenges or supporting large scale projects.
 Even with the current state drawbacks, P4 is a very convincing language that has wide range of applications due to its protocol independence and easy to understand architecture.
-The availability of protocol independent programmable network equipment opens up many possibilities for in network programming.
-While this thesis focused on NAT64, the accompanying technology DNS64 [7] could also be implemented in P4, thus completing the translation mechanism
+The availability of protocol independent programmable network equipment opens up many possibilities for in-network programming.
+While this thesis focused on NAT64, the accompanying technology DNS64 could also be implemented in P4, thus completing the translation mechanism.